szcompressor/SZx/README.md

 ## Citations
 * SZx: Xiaodong Yu, Sheng Di, Kai Zhao, Jiannan Tian, Dingwen Tao, Xin Liang, and Franck Cappello. "[Ultrafast Error-Bounded Lossy Compression for Scientific Datasets](https:)", In proceedings of the 31st International ACM Symposium on High-Performance Parallel and Distributed Computing (HPDC '22), Minneapolis, Minnesota, USA, 2022.

+SZx is a novel ultrafast error-bounded lossy compressor that can obtain fairly high compression performance on both CPUs and GPUs and with reasonably high compression ratios.
+It composes only lightweight operations such as bitwise operations, additions, and subtractions.
+It also can support strict control of the compression errors within user-specified error bounds.
+For more details please refer to the HPDC'22 paper.
 This document simply introduces how to install and use the SZx compressor.

 ## Installation